qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_map.rst

 .. figure:: /static/user_manual/print_composer/map_mainproperties.png
    :align: center

-   Map Item properties Tab |nix|
+   Map Item properties Tab

 * The **Preview** area allows you to define the preview modes 'Rectangle', 'Cache' and 'Render', as described above.
-If you change the view on the |qg| map canvas by changing vector or raster properties, you can update the Print Composer view by selecting the map element in the Print Composer and clicking the **[Update preview]** button.
+If you change the view on the QGIS map canvas by changing vector or raster properties, you can update the Print Composer view by selecting the map element in the Print Composer and clicking the **[Update preview]** button.
 * The field :guilabel:`Scale` |selectnumber| sets a manual scale.